AmpersandTarski/documentation/command-line-interface/environment_variables.md

 ## Configuration of Ampersand
 ampersand.exe can be configured in several ways.
 [Switches](switches.md) can be used to tell what artifacts to generate, and all kinds of other useful things.
+You can add a configuration file in the the same directory as your model, so you don't have to remember all these switches each time you call ampersand.exe.

 ### Environment Variables
 The behavior of **ampersand** is affected by the following environment variables.